lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 oracle with a quorum but a malicious member in it.

 We implemented this by updating the restrictions (were `members.length >= _quorum`).
-Now the only way to update the quorum value is with its mutator:
+Now the only way to update the quorum value is with its mutator (untouched since v1):

     function setQuorum(uint256 _quorum) external auth(MANAGE_QUORUM)